Short answer

 Why this site exists

-That is a lot for a normal reader to evaluate.
-CryptoWisdomHub is built to organize those claims into a more readable research layer: what the official project says, what can be observed in public data, what is only inferred, and what remains unknown.
+CryptoWisdomHub is built to bridge that gap.
+For each project we cover, the goal is to map what the official project says, what can be observed directly in public data, what requires further verification, and what remains genuinely unknown.

-This matters because early crypto searches often become polluted quickly.
-Once a token, wallet, testnet, or airdrop becomes searchable, unofficial pages may appear that imply listings, downloads, rewards, or claim routes before those details are verified.
-CryptoWisdomHub takes the opposite approach: AER is tracked, not promoted.
+This matters because early crypto searches get polluted quickly.
+Once a token, airdrop, testnet, or wallet becomes searchable, unofficial pages often appear implying listings, claim routes, or reward programs before any of those details are confirmed.
+CryptoWisdomHub takes the opposite approach: projects and tokens are tracked and analyzed, not promoted.

 Source priority

-Pages on CryptoWisdomHub prioritize sources based on how close they are to the original claim and how easily readers can verify them.
+Pages on CryptoWisdomHub prioritize sources based on how close they are to the original claim and how easily readers can verify them independently.

 Primary

-The official Aeredium site, white paper, official blog, testnet explorer, and official Airdrop campaign page are treated as primary sources for Aeredium's own claims.
+A project's own site, white paper, official blog, public explorer, and official community pages are treated as primary sources for that project's own claims about itself.

 Used for project positioning and official status checks.